Inverness: The Cairngorms, Culloden, and Speyside Whisky Tour

 Culloden Battlefield

-Departing in the morning, our day begins with a short tour of Inverness' sights before we continue to our first stop of the day, the Culloden Battlefield - one of the most emotive and important battlefields in Scotland's history, where the 1745 Jacobite Rising came to an end.
-Learn all about the history of the battlefield here, step onto it for yourself, and even learn about any family ancestry and connections you may have to the area (optional extra).
+Departing in the morning, our day begins with a short tour of Inverness before continuing to our first stop: the Culloden Battlefield.
+One of the most emotive and important battlefields in Scotland's history, where the 1745 Jacobite Rising came to a tragic end.
+Learn all about the history of the battlefield here, step onto it for yourself, and even explore any family ancestry and connections you may have to the area (optional extra).

 45 minutes Admission ticket not included